GuanceCloud/guance-docs/docs/en/application-performance-monitoring/explorer.md

 In the Span list, click :material-chart-waterfall: to view the parent-child relationship between resources.

 The waterfall chart displays Span data in order of start time.
-The left side list displays Span data and shows the execution time proportion of each resource.
+The left side list displays Span data and shows the execution time(%) of each resource.
 The right side displays the waterfall chart in order of time.

 You can also search for Span in the 🔍 bar.
 The fuzzy search results of the resource (`resource`) field will be highlighted.